 How to Apply as a Transfer

-- If you have not earned 27 transferable semester hours, your high school transcripts and ACT/SAT scores will also be considered.
+- If you have not earned 27 transferable semester hours, your high school transcript and ACT/SAT scores will also be required.

 - Letters of recommendation

 - Complete or update your Free Application for Federal Student Aid (FAFSA) with our college code 001734.